top of page

 Even if Radbod was woven into the story later, this does not rule out Frisian involvement in region Rhenen.
 During the first centuries of the Early Middle Ages, the Central Netherlands was under the strong influence of Frisia.
 Frisians even had established from the seventh century onward the biggest trading town of north-western Europe, Dorestat at present-day Wijk bij Duurstede.
 Only fifteen kilometres as the crow flies to the west from Rhenen.
 A few hours hike, and even quicker by boat downstream.

 During the seventh century until the beginning of the eighth century, Frisians were generally speaking the dominant commercial and political power in the Central Netherlands, controlling Utrecht and Dorestat.
 Possible with strong influence over region Hamaland as well.
 Not for nothing the Frisian king names Aldgisl and Radbod have been passed down, rulers during most of this era.
-In 716, maior domo Charles Martel of Francia was scared the pants off by Radbod when he sailed up the river Rhine and besieged the strong city of Cologne; read our post Why was Redbad skinny dipping in eau de Cologne?
+In 716, maior domo Charles Martel of Francia was scared the pants off by Radbod when he sailed up the River Rhine and besieged the strong city of Cologne; read our blog post Why was Redbad skinny dipping in eau de Cologne?
 Between 650 and 710, fortress Heimenburg was being restructured several times by the Frisians in order to resist the Franks (Huiskes 2011).
+It is also in the seventh century that the Franks spoke of citerior Frisia which encompassed the area between the mouth of the River Old Rhine and Rhenen in the north, and the River Meuse and the inlet Zwin (Scinfala) in Flanders in the south (Kuipers, Jensma & Vries 2011).

 So, the conclusion is that there’s no proof of an adulterous Redbad being part of the original legend.
 However, if indeed the legend originates from pre-Christian Early Middle Ages, region Rhenen experienced presence and political influence of Frisian rulers in that era, and, of course, the continuous passing back and forth of Frisian merchants.